joren485/blog/_drafts/aur-packages-expired-domains.md

 1. `view/anonymized/job/anonymized-PHP-Binary/lastSuccessfulBuild/artifact/Linux/PHP_Linux-x86_64.tar.gz`
 2. `view/anonymized/job/anonymized/lastSuccessfulBuild/artifact/start.sh`

-We leave the file empty and add the following (benign) content to `start.sh`:
+We leave the first file empty and add the following (benign) content to `start.sh`:
 ```Bash
 #! /usr/bin/env bash
 echo "[+] Code Execution"
 ```

 #### Installing and Executing the Hijacked Package
 When a victim installs the hijacked package, nothing out of the ordinary happens.
-Files are downloaded, checked and installed:
+Files are downloaded, verified and installed:

 _Note: [yay](https://github.com/Jguer/yay) is a popular AUR helper, a program that automates installing AUR packages._